-There is much more that a buyer needs to know when purchasing a condo compared to a single family home.
+There is much more that a buyer needs to know when purchasing a condo compared to a single-family home.
 So, choosing a REALTOR® who is knowledgeable in this area is critical.
-There are hundreds of condominium complexes on the Space Coast – from Cocoa Beach condos for sale to condos for sale in Melbourne and Titusville.
+There are hundreds of condominium complexes on the Space Coast – from Cocoa Beach condos for sale to condos for sale in Melbourne Fl.
 Allow us to help find the perfect one for you … NOW!

 Dreaming of owning an oceanfront condo?

 If you plan on purchasing a condo with a VA loan, your options are pretty limited.
 The condo complex needs to be pre-approved by the VA and their requirements are pretty strict.
 Click the link below to see what condo’s are currently for sale that are VA approved.

 Condominium Complexes that Allow Big Dogs